Mathematics & Computer Science

 PURPOSE: The Wabash Summer Institute in Mathematics is designed to introduce participants to the world of research mathematics in a collegial and cooperative environment and to encourage participants to explore the possibilities afforded by graduate studies in the mathematical sciences.
 In addition, WSIM seeks to provide the opportunity for participants to carefully examine and discuss the ethical considerations involved in conducting scientific research.

-FORMAT: Participants will spend the first two weeks working together to explore the three topic areas of research available for them to work in.
-During the remaining six weeks, participants will be divided into teams of four that will conduct original research into one of the three areas explored earlier.
+FORMAT: Participants will spend the first two weeks working together to explore the two topic areas of research available for them to work in.
+During the remaining six weeks, participants will be divided into small teams that will conduct original research into one of the research areas.
 Each team will be guided by an experienced research leader, and teams will meet regularly to discuss their results.
 Weekly seminars focusing on the ethics of scientific inquiry will also be held.

 STIPEND: Participants will receive a stipend of $3600 for the eight weeks and free lodging.
 In addition, travel expenses to and from Wabash College will be provided.
 Funding is provided by the National Science Foundation.
-Some funding is available to fund select students to attend the Joint Mathematical Meetings in Washington D.C. in January of 2009.
+Some funding is available to fund select students to attend the Joint Mathematical Meetings in January of 2011.

 RESEARCH LEADERS: